Available Fellowships

 Exchange Fellowships

-Accommodation and hospitality are provided by the U.K. or Irish college or university, although the timing of the fellowship may be subject to the availability of housing and to the schedule of the academic year in each institution.
+In most cases, accommodation and meals are provided by the college or university, although the timing of the fellowship may be subject to the availability of housing and to the schedule of the academic year in each institution.
+Fellows going to the University of Birmingham, the University of Manchester or Trinity College, Dublin will be provided with a stipend and must find their own accommodation.
+University of Durham provides a stipend, and self-catered en suite study bedrooms at Ushaw College (3.5 miles from Durham city center) will be available at a competitive rate.
 The Huntington will reimburse the fellow for economy round-trip airfare.
-Exchange fellowships can begin as early as July 1, 2024, and no later than June 30, 2025.
+Exchange fellowships can begin as early as July 1, 2025, and no later than June 30, 2026.

 The Huntington offers several joint professorships and collaborative fellowships with other institutions and organizations.
 See Joint Professorships/Collaborative Fellowships for more information.